Disabled Driving on the Motorway: The AccessAble app and our top tips!

 The good news is that motorway driving for disabled people may have just got a little more straightforward.
 This summer, Highways England pushed to better support disabled drivers taking long journeys on motorways by teaming up with AccessAble to provide an easy hub of information for disabled travellers on UK roads.
 By doing so, they gave disabled road users a resource to help them know what to expect from motorway services – making the planning process for travelling far less strenuous.

-The information will cover important things like toilet access and walking distances at motorway services.
+The information included in the app covers important things like toilet access and walking distances at motorway services.
 Our favourite feature of the app is that it will allow you to virtually explore the rest stop before your visit!
 AccessAble try to cater for lots of different accessibility needs so give as much accurate, detailed information as possible.
 AccessAble has been around for over two decades now, having been set up by wheelchair user, Dr. Gregory Burke who wanted to help take the stress out of travelling for other wheelchair users.

 If you have an smart device, you can now download the app on the Apple App Store or the Google Play Store to explore these guides on the go.
 If you don’t have a smartphone, you can still access this information via the AccessAble website and simply type ‘Motorway services’ into the ‘I am looking for…’ search box.